tigron/skeleton-object/README.md

   * The parent class needs to have a field to store the classname of the child object.
 This value should be set via the class configuration `child_classname_field`.

+## Cache trait

+Use this trait if you want to reduce the amount of database lookups.
+There are 3 caching flavours:

+  * Memory: This is a per-process caching technique.
+Objects are stored in a process cache.
+If the same object is requested multiple times, it is only queried once from database.
+    Be aware that this cache does not take care of other PHP processes.
+If an object gets updated in another process, your cache won't be invalidated.

+	\Skeleton\Object\Config::$cache_handler = 'Memory';

+  * Memcache: Caching technique with php-memcache (http://php.net/manual/en/book.memcache.php).
+Hostname, port and expire should be set via cache config.

+	\Skeleton\Object\Config::$cache_handler = 'Memcache';
+	\Skeleton\Object\Config::$cache_handler_config = [
+		'hostname' => '127.0.0.1',
+		'port' => '11211',
+		'expire' => 600,
+	];

+  * Memcached: Caching technique with php-memcached (http://php.net/manual/en/book.memcached.php).
+Hostname, port and expire should be set via cache config.

+	\Skeleton\Object\Config::$cache_handler = 'Memcached';
+	\Skeleton\Object\Config::$cache_handler_config = [
+		'hostname' => '127.0.0.1',
+		'port' => '11211',
+		'expire' => 600,
+	];